 Unlike traditional Kantha that used to hold together different layers of fabrics, nowadays only bedcovers and shawls have multiple layers of clothes, other garments like sarees, curtains, bedsheets only a single layer is used for Kantha embroidery.

-The difference between traditional and modern Kantha is that today it has become a style and has earned acclaim is the fashion industry.
+The difference between traditional and modern Kantha is that today it has become a style and has earned acclaim in the fashion industry.

 Stole with Kantha embroidery